-The availability of multiple language versions of PRO questionnaires has enabled users to administer them relatively routinely in diverse research and practice settings.
-For various purposes, doing analyses on data that have been pooled across all patients is desirable.
-Yet concern is often voiced about combining data from different cultures or languages.2 In some research and practice-based initiatives, evaluating cross-cultural differences in PROs is of interest.
-In all these applications, using unbiased questionnaires that can detect important differences among patients is critical.^{198,221,222}
+The availability of multiple language versions of PRO questionnaires has enabled them to be routinely measured in diverse research and practice settings.
+It is often desirable to perform analyses on data that have been pooled across all patients.
+Yet concern is often voiced regarding combining data from different cultures or languages.5 In some research and practice-based initiatives, there is interest in evaluating cross-cultural differences in PROs.
+In all of these applications, it is important to use unbiased questionnaires that can detect important differences between patients.^{187,202,203}

-Possible cultural differences in interpreting questions and in response styles may limit data pooling or may constrain comparisons across members of different cultural groups.
-223-225 Similarly, poor quality translations can produce non-comparable language versions of PRO questionnaires. ^{224,226} ^{224,227} The extent to which items in a questionnaire perform similarly across different groups (e.g., the extent to which they are cross-culturally or cross-linguistically equivalent) is of critical interest when determining whether the questionnaire can be used as an unbiased measure of a PRO.
-222 228-239 Without assurances that the PRO questionnaire is culturally and linguistically "fair," detected treatment differences caused by items that function differently across groups could incorrectly be interpreted to reflect real treatment differences.
-Similarly, differences in questionnaire performance may mask true treatment differences, especially when language or cultural groups are not balanced across the populations, practices or settings to be compared.
+Possible cultural differences in interpreting questions and in response styles may limit data pooling or may limit comparisons between members of different cultural groups.204-206 Similarly, poor quality translations could result in non-comparable language versions of PRO questionnaires.^{205,207 205,208} The extent to which items in a questionnaire perform similarly across different groups (e.g., the extent to which they are cross-culturally or cross-linguistically equivalent) is of critical interest when determining whether the questionnaire can be used as an unbiased measure of a PRO.^{209-220 203} Without assurances that the PRO questionnaire is culturally and linguistically "fair," detected treatment differences caused by items that function differently across groups could incorrectly be interpreted to reflect real treatment differences.
+Similarly, true treatment differences may be masked by differences in questionnaire performance, especially if there is imbalance of language or cultural groups across treatment arms.
+These possible unwanted effects of cultural or linguistic differences on PRO measurement and outcomes are therefore important at the most basic level.